noahc3/Homebrew-Guide/usingcfw/installnsps/installnsps-goldtree.rst

 4. Choose **USB installation** and choose **Start**.

-    * Goldleaf should now say 'USB connection detected'.
-If it doesn't, close Goldleaf and try again.

 5. On your PC, open the Zadig application and complete the installation if prompted.

 6. In the dropdown box, look for either **'libnx usb comms'** or **'Nintendo Switch'** and select it.